yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

 ## Setting on the ITSC GPU cluster
 Before the setting, it is good to know the [policies](https://www.cuhk.edu.hk/itsc/hpc/policies.html) and [storage](https://www.cuhk.edu.hk/itsc/hpc/storage.html).
-It also requires users to submit a job for running computing script using [Slurm](https://www.cuhk.edu.hk/itsc/hpc/slurm.html).
+It also requires users to submit a job for running scripts (computing tasks) using [Slurm](https://www.cuhk.edu.hk/itsc/hpc/slurm.html).
-[Singularity](https://www.cuhk.edu.hk/itsc/hpc/singularity.html) can create a isolated software environment for running scripts.
+[Singularity](https://www.cuhk.edu.hk/itsc/hpc/singularity.html) can create an isolated software environment.

-Due to the small size of home folder (20 GB), data should be stored in other places.
+Due to the small size of the home folder (20 GB), data should be stored in other places or change group information of folders.

 #### Step 1: copy a singularity image
-For easy use and convenience, I have built a singularity image and uploaded it to Dropbox.
+For easy use and convenience, I have built a singularity image and uploaded it to my Dropbox.
 After logining to the ITSC server, to download the image, run:

     wget https://www.dropbox.com/s/pu95hkn93tmhx05/ubuntu16.04_itsc_tf.simg?dl=0 --output-document=ubuntu16.04_itsc_tf.simg

 #### Step 2: install dependencies
 We install all the dependencies under the home folder.
-Because ITSC uses the group information to manage the storage, to reduce the storage of home folder, we change the group information to *LinLiu*.
+Because ITSC uses the group information to manage the storage, to reduce the storage of the home folder, we change the group information to *LinLiu*.
 As the following commands:

     mkdir packages
     chgrp -R LinLiu packages

 Install CUDA 9.0 and cuDNN 7.0, these are required by tensorflow 1.6.
-These should be downloaded via NVIDIA website, but for this tutorial, you can download them from my Dropbox.
+They should be downloaded via NVIDIA website, but for this tutorial, you can download them from my Dropbox.

     wget https://www.dropbox.com/s/1bi3udi48dsw2c1/cuda-9.0.tar.gz?dl=0 --output-document=cuda-9.0.tar.gz
     wget https://www.dropbox.com/s/2v4sfdjbsgwzi1t/cuDNN_7.0.tar.gz?dl=0 --output-document=cuDNN_7.0.tar.gz

-Then we unpackage these to the folder "programs"
+Then we unpackage them to the folder "programs"

     mkdir -p programs
     tar xvf cuDNN_7.0.tar.gz -C programs